Steve Pinizzotto: Playing style

-Personal
+Personal life

 Pinizzotto was born in Toronto, Ontario to Linda and Leo Pinizzotto.
 He has Canadian and German dual citizenship because his mother, who though born in Canada is of German descent.
 She is a real estate agent in Mississauga, Ontario.
 His father is Italian.
 Pinizzotto has two older brothers, Jason, an Ontario Hockey League (OHL) third-round draft pick for the Barrie Colts and professional hockey player for the SC Bietigheim-Bissingen in Germany, and Marc, who played pro hockey for the Black Dragons Erfurt in Thüringen, Germany.

 Pinizzotto credits his strong dedication to hockey to his family.
 He grew up in Mississauga but played his minor hockey within the Greater Toronto Hockey League, competing with the Toronto Red Wings and Toronto Marlboros with stars like Rick Nash, David Clarkson, and Chris Campoli.
 He also excelled in AAA rep baseball, playing for the Ontario Baseball Association (OBA).
 After graduating from high school at Lorne Park Secondary School, and competing in junior hockey, Pinizzotto received a hockey scholarship to the Rochester Institute of Technology, where he studied packaging design while playing college hockey.

 In 2000, Pinizzotto was invited to appear in a Nike Hockey commercial at the age of 17.
 Markus Näslund, former Vancouver Canucks star, and Ilya Kovalchuk, the first overall pick in the 2001 NHL Entry Draft for the Atlanta Thrashers, starred in the commercial.
 Pinizzotto can be seen in the centre front of the scene when the Zamboni gates open with Näslund and Kovalchuk.

+On June 11th, 2026, Marc, while serving as police constable serving with the Toronto Police Service Emergency Task Force, was shot and killed by a gunman during a search warrant connected to racial and anti-semetic shootings across North America.
+Both Pinizzotto brothers, joined by the rest of the Pinizzotto family, law enforcement and first responders from across the world, paid tribute to Marc, on June 24th, 2026, 13 days after the shooting.
+The city of Mississauga, Ontario dedicated a park to Marc in the area where he grew up.